covid-visualizer/alpha/README.md

 <a name="dataconfig"></a>
 # Data Configuration

+CoronaCurves reads a single `.csv` spreadsheet file whose individual lines specifies one of three things:
+* A parameter
+    * The full name of the parameter appears in column 1.
+The value for each each county appears in its own column in the spreadsheet.
+* A numerical value for the number of cases that appeared on single day
+    * The day is specified in column 1 using the `M--D` format.
+* A comment
+    * If the value of column 1 in the row starts with the string `comment` (upper or lower case) then the line is thereafter ignored.

+### Parameters

 Don't pay attention to the last one or two characters in the name of each parameter.
 Those are symbols that tell the software whether the parameter is an integer (#), a floating-point number (##), a character string ($), or a date (^).

+### Dates

 Dates are specified by the format `M--D` where M and D are the number of the month and the day, respectively.
 * Note there are two hyphens between the month number and the day number.
 For example the ides of March would be `3--15`